 - Calms anxiety

 - Relieves symptoms of mild depression and insomnia

-These all sound exceptionally good you may say – that is a heck of a lot to be doing every day.
+These all sound exceptionally good, you may say – that is a heck of a lot to do every day.
 It seems like a lot, but as they get put into your day over time, you barely notice it.
 I have never felt short of time as a result.
-You no doubt are already doing somethings to support your life and health some of these you may like to include.
-The trick in implementation is to not do it all at once – its all too hard.
+You are no doubt already doing some things to support your life and health.
+Some of these you may like to include.
+The trick in implementation is to not do it all at once – it’s all too hard.

-I suggest picking one and trying that out for yourself.
-You are not committing to do it for the rest of your life – you are just trying it for a day, or a week, or whatever you work out might be the best for you.
-You may indeed like none of the above but have other things that you may like to introduce to your life regularly.
-Again, try them for day or week.
+I suggest picking one and trying it out for yourself.
+You are not committing to doing it for the rest of your life – you are just trying it for a day, or a week, or whatever you work out might be the best for you.
+You may indeed like none of the above, but have other things that you would like to introduce to your life regularly.
+Again, try them for a day or week.
 Just see how you go.
 Now if your health was as low as mine, you may be motivated a little more, but let’s hope it doesn’t get to that.

 I would suggest you do not wait that long.

-I wrote about the idea of Minimum Standards of Performance in a recent article – “How to Be Happier & Get More Done.” – you might find it useful to review.
-My Minimum Standard of Performance for any of the above – is at least five days in every week.
-It is what we consistently do in our lives that over the long term makes the difference.
+I wrote about the idea of Minimum Standards of Performance in a recent article – “How to Be Happier & Get More Done.” – You might find it useful to review.
+My Minimum Standard of Performance for any of the above – is at least five days every week.
+It is what we consistently do in our lives that, over the long term, makes the difference.

-Are any the above in your daily routine?
+Are any of the above in your daily routine?

 And which one, if any of the above, would you like to give a try?